CSCfi/csc-user-guide/docs/support/faq/how-to-use-pouta-for-remote-desktop.md

 vncserver -kill :1
 ```

-## Importing information if you don't want to use the ssh-tunnel
+## Important information if you don't want to use the ssh-tunnel

 It is of course also possible to use noVNC or VNC directly over the internet
 but we strongly recommend against this.
 VNC is one of the easiest services to